You were looking at your lawn and noticed it wasn’t as vibrant as you like.

 Grass is a part of the lawn that needs to be well-maintained for the lawn to look its best.
 There are several ways to make grass thicker.

 One way to make grass thicker is by aerating it.
-Aerating helps the roots grow deeper, which will help the grass become thicker.
+Aerating helps the roots spread and grow deeper; which will help the grass become thicker.

 Lastly, watering deeply will also help make the grass thicker.

 Make sure to water for at least 30 minutes each time and be sure to water in the morning or evening, so the sun doesn’t evaporate the water too quickly.

 A good rule of thumb is to fertilize once a month and follow the directions on the package carefully.

 Finally, make sure your soil is healthy by adding some organic matter or lawn fertilizer.